 8. The Festivals & Events

 Doolin is native to a number of local food events, music events, charity events and festivals such as the Doolin Folk Festival and the neighbouring Matchmaking Festival in Lisdoonvarna – all of which attract visitors from all over Ireland and the world each year.
+The new Doolin Craft Fair takes place every Saturday from April to October in the Russell Cultural Centre.
 Click here to find out what’s on in Doolin and start planning your next trip!

 9. The Sunset